hyperledger/fabric/docs/nodeSDK/app-overview.md

 The following diagram provides an overview of the major components of Hyperledger fabric for the web application developer.

-At a high-level, you can think of the Block Chain as a database with which the web application interacts; therefore, it is similar to the following topology.
+At a high-level, you can think of the blockchain as a database with which the web application interacts; therefore, it is similar to the following topology.

 ```
 browser --> web tier --> database tier